 PSA Submission Tiers — Pricing and Turnaround Compared

 A submission tier is the service level a card owner selects when sending cards to PSA, BGS, or CGC.
-Tiers are priced by declared card value and corresponding turnaround time, ranging from Bulk (lowest-value cards, longest wait) to Walkthrough (highest-value, fastest service).
-PSA's published 2026 tiers run from Bulk at roughly $15 per card to Walkthrough at $300+ per card.
+Tiers are priced by declared card value and corresponding turnaround time, ranging from Value (lowest-value cards, longest wait) to Walkthrough (highest-value, fastest service).
+PSA's published 2026 tiers (after the early-2026 fee increase) run from Value at roughly $30 per card to Walkthrough at $600+ per card.

 Detailed explanation